 - 1. The Province is encouraged to find ways of improving the following unsatisfactory and potentially hazardous sections of road as follows: - a.
-Pedestrian crossings along the Trans-Canada Highway need to be improved at Deloume, Shawnigan-Mill Bay and Frayne Roads.
+Pedestrian crossings along the Trans Canada Highway need to be improved at Deloume, Shawnigan-Mill Bay and Frayne Roads.
 The problems could be reduced by providing an underpass at Lashburne Road or an overpass at Deloume Road or Shawnigan-Mill Bay Road.
 This is a safety priority, as most residences are east of the highway and schools are to the west. - b.
+The intersection of East Shawnigan Lake Road and Recreation Road requires improvement.
+An extremely limited line of visibility at this intersection is caused by the E&N Railway embankment and overpass, and by a significant road gradient.
+Recreation Road is extensively used by the vacationing public towing trailers and boats.
+A future day use park now being planned will cause further congestion at this intersection. - c.
 The intersections where Filgate and Cameron-Taggart Roads intersect Cobble Hill-Shawnigan Lake and Shawnigan-Mill Bay Roads are on curves, producing hazards.
-All intersections on Cobble Hill-Shawnigan Lake Road should have safe and clear lines of sight. - c.
-Connection of Deloume Road between Mill Springs and points north is necessary. - d.
-On the Trans-Canada Highway, an advance left turn lane for south bound traffic onto Kilmalu Road is necessary to improve safety. - 2.
+All intersections on Cobble Hill-Shawnigan Lake Road should have safe and clear lines of sight. - d.
+East Shawnigan Lake Road, between Lark Road and Dwight International School, has a number of acute curves and virtually no pedestrian or cycling areas (due to a high road bank and a 10-metre right-of-way abutting the roadway).
+These factors present a dangerous situation for pedestrian and non-motorized movement.
+Improvements to the shoulder portions are required. - e.
+At the intersection of Renfrew and McKean Roads, a potential congestion problem is likely to occur due to the expected increase in traffic volume.
+This intersection is the main access to a large residential subdivision and is adjacent to an elementary school. - f.
+The pedestrian routes from Mason's to Malta Road on the Cobble Hill-Shawnigan Lake Road and Shawnigan Village to 5 km past the village on Shawnigan-Mill Bay Road are illdefined and a properly designed walkway is required in both cases. - g.
+Connection of Deloume Road between Mill Springs and points north is necessary. - h.
+On the Trans-Canada Highway, an advance left turn lane for south bound traffic onto Kilmalu Road is necessary to improve safety. - i.
+On the Trans-Canada Highway, an advance left turn lane at Fisher Road, for both north and south bound traffic, would improve safety. - 2.
 The Province is encouraged to name roads within the South Cowichan to reflect local identity and heritage and consult with local historical societies and the CVRD for recommendations. - 3.
 The Province is encouraged to ensure that heavy truck traffic utilizes alternate routes through major network roads rather than the more densely populated village areas. - 4.
 The Province is encouraged to implement the Major Road Network Plan, with roads classified according to the table below.